Nonlinear Thouless pumping: solitons and transport breakdown

 \paragraph{Rabi oscillations and topology of the breakdown.} Remarkably, even the broken pumping can still be interpreted as a topological phenomenon.
 Indeed, when analysing populations of the lowest bands for unbroken pumping in Fig.~\ref{fig:two}(c), one observes that one-band approximation is perfectly justified: only the first band is populated (black line) and population fluctuates only slightly with time.
 The situation is dramatically different at $A>A_{\rm th}$: in Fig.~\ref{fig:two}(d) we observe Rabi oscillations of atoms between two lowest bands (black and red lines), while the population of the third band remains, in fact, negligible.
 Obviously, such situation may be well described with two-band approximation in Eq.~(\ref{COM-general}).
 Recalling that the Chern number of the second band is $C_2=-1$ [Fig.~\ref{fig:one} (a)], one can interpret spatial oscillations of the soliton in Fig.~\ref{fig:one}(d) and Fig.~\ref{fig:two}(b) as Rabi oscillations between the Bloch bands carrying topological transport in opposite directions.
 Then forward and backward motion of the soliton corresponds to dominating populations of the first and second bands.

-To provide even more convincing interpretation of the interplay of the band topology with inter-band Rabi oscillations, next we address the situation when the Chern numbers of the lowest two bands have different signs and absolute values: $C_1=-1$ and $C_2=3$ [Fig.~\ref{fig:three}(a)].
-Concentrating on solitonic regime and using the same initial condition as in Fig.~\ref{fig:one}, for relatively small amplitudes in Fig.~\ref{fig:three}(b) one observes Thouless pumping of a soliton predicted by the formula $X(T)=-L$.
+To illustrate the interplay of the band topology with inter-band Rabi oscillations, we consider a lattice with Chern numbers of the lowest two bands having different signs and absolute values: $C_1=-1$ and $C_2=3$ [Fig.~\ref{fig:three}(a)].
+Focusing on solitonic regime and using the same initial condition as in Fig.~\ref{fig:one}, for relatively small amplitudes in Fig.~\ref{fig:three}(b) we observe Thouless pumping of a soliton predicted by the formula $X(T)=-L$.
 Since the second and third bands are relatively close, for larger initial amplitudes one excites three lowest bands [Fig.~\ref{fig:three}(c)].
 Now the position of the soliton COM is determined by the first and third terms in formula (\ref{COM-general}) describing, respectively, topological pumping and Rabi oscillations among the bands [upper panel of Fig.~\ref{fig:three}(c)].
 Now the pumping is fractional and occurs in the opposite (positive) direction of the $x$-axis.
 The one-cycle-averaged displacement is given by $X(T)=L/3$, and it is relatively well captured by a crude approximation $X_{\rm app}(T)=\sum_{\alpha=1}^3\rho_{\alpha} C_\alpha L$ averaging the contribution of the Rabi-oscillations to zero (for the result shown in Fig.~\ref{fig:three}(c) one has $X_{\rm app}(T)\approx 0.23 L$). ~Finally, taking into account that $\sum_{\alpha=1}^4C_\alpha=0$, in order to breakdown the soliton pumping we further increase the amplitude and this indeed leads to the trapping of the soliton shown in Fig.~\ref{fig:three}(d), consistent with the explanation of COM oscillations by Rabi oscillations of the atomic density among four lowest bands.

-To conclude, we have shown that Thouless pumping preserves its topological nature when considered in soliton bearing nonlinear systems.
-Generated solitons are driven by a periodically varying lattice in accordance with the law determined by the Chern numbers of the populated bands.
-The population itself is determined by the amplitude of the nonlinear excitation.
-By increasing the initial amplitude of the wavepacket, without changing any other parameter of the system, the pump can be either fractional or be completely broken.
-The breakdown of nonlinear Thouless pumping can be viewed as a topological phenomenon determined by the collective contributions of the excited bands to the center-of-mass displacement.
-These contributions are mediated by the inter-band Rabi oscillations of atoms.

-\rev{\textit{Note added.} After submission of this work we became aware of experimental observation of the similar effect in a discrete array of optical waveguides~\cite{Rechtsman}.}